sgtlighttree/mywebsite/README.md

 Repository for the website of Matthew Oyan, a multidisciplinary creative specializing in video post-production and motion design, based in Quezon City, Philippines.

-Code in this repository is licensed under the MIT License [MIT License](./LICENSE.txt).
+Code in this repository is licensed under the MIT License.

 Images, videos, and/or photography under the "Work" or "portfolio" section of the site are the property of their respective owners and is _not_ covered by the MIT License.